DevonCasey/nmf_practice/pair.md

 ### NMF for the NYT Articles

-1. We will be starting with our bag of words matrix.
-You may use the [CountVectorizer](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) from scikit-learn (or Tfidf).
-You have computed bag of words enough times to know it forwards and backwards.
-Use the same 1405 articles we have been using all along now.

 1. Use the scikit-learn NMF algorithm to compute the [Non-Negative Matrix factorization](http://scikit-learn.org/stable/auto_examples/applications/topics_extraction_with_nmf.html) of our documents.
 Explore what "topics" are returned.